-From 20 March 2019 landlords have new responsibilities to make sure their properties are fit for human habitation.
+Landlords have responsibilities to make sure their properties are fit for human habitation.

 When is a home unfit for habitation?

-A rented home is 'unfit for habitation' when conditions are so bad that it's not reasonable for you to live there.
+A rented home is 'unfit for habitation' when conditions or safety issues are so bad that it's not reasonable for you to live there.

 This could be because the poor conditions: